Agriculture Act 1993

 The Agriculture Act 1993 (c.
 37) is an act of the Parliament of the United Kingdom.
 The act ended the Milk Marketing Board and the Potato Marketing Scheme.

-It then terminated the national price support arrangements for wool and potatoes and amended the Industrial Organisation and Development Act 1947.
+It then terminated the national price support arrangements for wool and potatoes and amended the Industrial Organisation and Development Act 1947 (10 & 11 Geo.
+6. c.
+40).

-Commissioners of Inland Revenue v Aberdeen Milk Company Ltd was decided under this Act.
+Commissioners of Inland Revenue v Aberdeen Milk Company Ltd was decided under this act.